KirakiraZLY/BayesR/README.md

 ## About BayesR

-It is a user-friendly PRS tool integrated within the LDAK package.
+It is a user-friendly PRS tool integrated into the LDAK package.
 See detail: [BayesR](https://dougspeed.com/megaprs/)